aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 ## How to enable and manage in-game guild system

 To manage a guild, it must be registered first using the Discord slash command `/guild register`.
-By default, all in-game guilds that are connect via any Minecraft instance will be automatically registered.
+By default, all in-game guilds that are connected via any Minecraft instance will be automatically registered.

 A registered guild can be managed via the command `/guild settings`.
 By default, all settings and features are toggled off unless they are explicitly changed.